 |Person who has Down syndrome||Never Use: They have Down’s, mentally retarded|

 |People who do not have a disability||Never Use: Normal – When used as the opposite of “disabled,” implies the person is abnormal.|

-Taken from the Oklahoma Disability Etiquette Handbook, from the Office of Handicapped Concerns, Oklahoma City, Oklahoma, 2001 and updated in 2018 by The Learning Accommodations Center, Northern Essex Community College, Haverhill, MA
+Taken from the Oklahoma Disability Etiquette Handbook, from the Office of Handicapped Concerns, Oklahoma City, Oklahoma, 2001 and updated in 2018 by the Center for Accessibility Resources & Services, Northern Essex Community College, Haverhill, MA

 Disability Etiquette Tips

 How to interact with people who have disabilities

 Many people do not know what to say or how to act when they meet someone with a physical disability.
 People with disabilities have the same feelings and concerns as you.
 The general rule is to treat a person with a disability with the same respect and consideration you would like others to extend to you.